 In contrast to other types of medical events where data were collected on a per visit basis, information on home health care utilization is collected in MEPS on a per month basis.
-Variables are provided that indicate the total number of days in 2018 where home health care was received from the following: from any type of paid or unpaid caregiver (HHTOTD18), from agencies, hospitals, or nursing homes (HHAGD18), from self-employed persons (HHINDD18), and from unpaid informal caregivers not living with the sample person (HHINFD18).
+Variables are provided that indicate the total number of days in 2019 where home health care was received from the following: from any type of paid or unpaid caregiver (HHTOTD19), from agencies, hospitals, or nursing homes (HHAGD19), from self-employed persons (HHINDD19), and from unpaid informal caregivers not living with the sample person (HHINFD19).
 The number of provider days represents the sum across months of the number of days on which home health care was received, with days summed across all providers seen.
-For example, if a person received care in one month from one provider days would also equal two if a person received care from two different providers on the same day.
+For example, if a person received care in one month from one provider on two different days, then the number of provider days would equal two.
+The number of provider days would also equal two if a person received care from two different providers on the same day.
 However, if a person received care from one provider two times on the same day, then the provider days would equal one.
 These variables were assigned missing values if the number of provider days could not be computed for any month in which the specific type of home health care was received.

 Separate expenditure variables are provided for agency-sponsored home health care (includes care provided by home health agencies, hospitals, and nursing homes) and care provided by self-employed persons.
-The attached table in Appendix 1 identifies the home health care utilization and expenditure variables contained in the file.
+The attached table in Appendix 3 identifies the home health care utilization and expenditure variables contained in the file.